 - comparable earnings

+- comparable earnings per common share

 - comparable EBITDA

 - comparable EBIT

 - funds generated from operations

 - comparable funds generated from operations

+- comparable distributable cash flow

-- comparable distributable cash flow.
+- comparable distributable cash flow per common share.

 These measures do not have any standardized meaning as prescribed by GAAP and therefore may not be similar to measures presented by other entities.